 My interest in midwifery began in the 1980’s when I saw my first birth as part of my training in nursing school.
-I was profoundly impressed with the birthing woman’s strength and power, despite the poor care she received, and was driven to find out how care for women could be different.
-I worked as a labor and delivery registered nurse for a few years; during that time met a nurse midwife and began dreaming of becoming a midwife.
-About ten years later (because Life Happened in the form of getting married, the opportunity to live in Asia for 7 years, a research project on Traditional Birth Attendants in Indonesia and having two of my three children) I was thrilled to attend Baylor College of Medicine Nurse-Midwifery Division.
-My first job as a midwife was in an out of hospital birth center in Texas where I worked for almost a year before returning to life in Asia and a small solo home birth practice.
+I was profoundly impressed with the birthing woman’s strength and power, despite the poor care she received, and I was driven to find out how care for women could be different.
+I worked as a labor and delivery nurse for a few years; during that time met a nurse midwife and began dreaming of becoming a midwife.
+About ten years later (because Life Happened in the form of getting married, the opportunity to live in Asia for 7 years, a research project on Traditional Birth Attendants in Indonesia and having 2 of my 3 children), I was thrilled to attend Baylor College of Medicine Nurse-Midwifery Division.
+My first job as a midwife was in an out - of - hospital birth center in Texas where I worked for almost a year before returning to life in Asia and a small solo home birth practice.

 In 1993 I returned to the United States, started working for Olmsted Medical Center in Rochester, Minnesota and had my third child (and third home birth).
 I worked in a 2 midwife practice at Olmsted for 5 years, attending many deliveries in the hospital.
-In 2003 I resigned from my position at Olmsted Medical Center as an opportunity to live and work in beautiful Winona, Minnesota presented itself.
+In 2003 I resigned from my position at Olmsted Medical Center as an opportunity to live and work in Winona, Minnesota presented itself.
 For 10 years I worked in a 2 midwife practice in Winona Clinic, attending many more births at Community Memorial Hospital.
-(My total of births attended is just over 700).
+(My total of births attended is more than 800).
 My work at Winona Clinic also included well-woman care (gynecology).

 I am a member of Midwives Alliance of North America (MANA) and the American College of Nurse Midwifery (ACNM).
 I attend continuing education sessions yearly and maintain neonatal resuscitation certification.
 So much of what I have learned so far in life and in my work as a midwife has been given to me by the women I have been privileged to serve.
 I thank them all from the bottom of my heart.